 How will I know if I'm eligible?

-The service is only available for people living in England, and only for those who have been prescribed a new medicine for the conditions listed:
+The service is only available for people living in England, and only for those who have been prescribed a new medicine for these conditions:

 How do I join the scheme?